lujima96/MySQL-JAVA/README.md

 ---

 Feel free to update this README with any additional information relevant to your project.
 Enjoy managing your projects with this handy CRUD application!

+Here is a link to the project youtube video! -- https://www.youtube.com/watch?v=rkRdQve3Aj0